UnNetHack/UnNetHack/win/curses/Readme.txt

 to see what arraingement looks best to you.

-For menus, in addition to the normal configurable keybindings for menu navigation descrived in the Guidebook, you can use the right and left arrows to to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.
+For menus, in addition to the normal configurable keybindings for menu navigation described in the Guidebook, you can use the right and left arrows to to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.